vaithya/library-app/README.md

 - Check availability of a book

 Libraries & Frameworks Used:

-1. Express.js 				-  A web framework for Node.js using which we can assign handlers for specific types of requests, define our routes, add middlewares etc.
+1. Express.js 				-  A web framework for Node.js using which we can assign handlers for requests, define routes, add middlewares etc.
 2. Sequelize  				-  A promise based ORM for postgres database.
 Wrapper around postgres operations.
 3. Validator  				-  A library of string validators.
 4. Jest       				-  Unit testing framework.